-Large Paper Flowers Tutorial (modified from this link)
+Large Paper Flowers Tutorial

 1. For Ansley's room, I chose a white, lavender and dark purple card stock.
 Although its pictured below, I ended up not using the grey because would overpower and not match well with the other colors in her room.

 You are going to need 8 in full size sheets, 6 sheets cut in half (total of 12), and 4 sheets in fourths.

 2. Cut the sheets so you have groups of petals like below.
 When you cut the petal ends, make sure you make them irregular so that it looks natural.
 Note that not all of my petals look the same.

 - Half sheet: Cut 12 petals

 3. For the "core piece" that is held together, find something circular around the house you can use to trace a circle for the middle of the flower.
 This is where you'll start your base.
 My circle was 8 inches in diameter.

 4. Cut a 1/2 inch slit in each of the petals.
 This will allow the flower to have a natural curve when you glue it to the base.